 4.1.4.
-Santam Specialist
+Santam Specialist Solutions

-The Issuer's specialist insurance business portfolio in Africa, India and Southeast Asia
+The Issuer's specialist insurance business portfolio in Africa and selected emerging markets

 Santam Specialist insures against large and complex risks in niche market segments.
 Products are client-driven and supported by specialist underwriting.
 Underwriting these classes of insurance requires skilled resources to assess and quantify the risk and exposure as provided by the unit's underwriting managers and niche business units.